Which Tender and True Wet Recipes Get

 And a fat-to-protein ratio of about 57%.

-Even when you consider the protein-boosting effect of the pea flour and dried peas, this looks like the profile of a wet dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea products, this looks like the profile of a wet dog food containing a moderate amount of meat.

-Tender and True contains both grain-free and with-grain canned dog foods that use a moderate amount of named meats as their main source of animal protein, thus earning the brand 4.5 stars.
+Tender and True contains both grain-free and grain-inclusive canned dog foods that use a moderate amount of named meats as their dominant source of animal protein, thus earning the brand 4.5 stars.

 Tender and True Dog Food Recall History

-The following list (if present) includes all dog food recalls since 2009 directly related to Tender and True.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to Tender and True through March 2024.